zerodytrash/Simple-YouTube-Age-Restriction-Bypass/README.md

 ### Usage

 No further actions are necessary.
 All age restricted videos are automatically unlocked.
 Make sure you reload YouTube after installation.

+## Privacy

+In order to unlock some video information, requests are handled through a proxy server.
+On the server side, the request will be authenticated with the credentials of an age-verified account at YouTube.
+The source code of the proxy server can be found [here](https://github.com/zerodytrash/Simple-YouTube-Age-Restriction-Bypass/tree/main/account-proxy).

+**No credentials are sent from your YouTube account!
+The only info that the proxy server receives from you is the Video-ID and some non-user related information like the version of the YouTube website.** The used proxy server at `youtube-proxy.zerody.one` **does not** log IP-Adresses nor Video-IDs.
+If you have set a different proxy server instance, then the operator's log policies apply.

+To have an overview of the number of requests and possible problems, anonymous usage statistics are collected.
+These statistics are also not user-related and can be found [here](https://youtube-proxy.zerody.one/getStats).

+For some videos it is necessary to route the video data files (hosted at `googlevideo.com`) through a proxy server as well.
+The third-party service [4everproxy.com](https://www.4everproxy.com/) is used for this.
+You can read the privacy policy [here](https://www.4everproxy.com/privacy).

 ## Compatibility